spcask/taskplot/README.rst

     taskplot tasklist.txt

-   The above command will plot a graph from those files and save it in a file called taskplot.png
+   The above command will plot a graph from the data in the file and save it in a file called taskplot.png

    .. image:: http://i.imgur.com/Nk24ZOb.png
       :width: 640px